AnderMagri/Portfolio/README.md

 Bitso Withdraw process
 Bitso is one of the biggest exchanges in Central and South America with 9M of users.

+Obinex Trading Platform
+Obinex will disrupt the market with a trading platform with gamification

 If you’d like to explore my online portfolio with more in-depth content, please visit: [https://lighthousecreativelab.ca]